The Importance of Varying Your Diet

 How to Vary Your Diet

-While grains are an important part of a healthy diet that is high in fiber, eating too many carbohydrate based foods is a common problem.
+Whole grains are an important part of a healthy diet that is high in fiber, eating too many carbohydrate-based foods is a common problem.
 If your problem is too many carbs, consider substituting pasta with zucchini or squash noodles, sandwich bread with a lettuce wrap, or rice with quinoa.

 You can practice healthy variation in the choices you make every day.
 Choosing the fruit cup over the fries, whole grain over white bread, a kiwi over a bag of chips.
 A good way to improve variation in your diet is to keep a food journal – jot down what you eat each day for a week, and then look back and see what you’re missing.
 You might realize you’ve been skimping on protein, or eating too many sugars.